arXiv/accessibility2024/source/getting-started.md

 ![Logo for the arXiv forum](../../assets/arxiv-lockup-forum-bgcolor.png){.mkd-img-right .mkd-border alt='logo for the arXiv forum' role="presentation"}
 Due to high interest in the forum, and our four-hour time constraint, we have set up discussion boards for each forum topic so that the conversation can continue beyond each session.

-The forum discussion boards use [giscus](https://github.com/giscus/giscus).
+The forum discussion boards use Github Discussions and [giscus](https://github.com/giscus/giscus).
 This open source discussion platform has many benefits, including transparency and being free.

 To take part in forum-related discussions you will just need to be logged in to your github account.
 If you do not have one yet, follow the instructions below to create a free account for the first time.